-Located in one of the most vibrant and diverse cities in the country and home to the largest dance community outside of New York City, the USFs Dance Program offers a rigorous course of study within the nation’s only Performing Arts & Social Justice major with a concentration or minor in dance.
-Supported by the university’s thriving liberal arts environment, our innovative program promotes technical and academic rigor, individual artistry, community engagement, and social action.
+Located in one of the most vibrant and diverse cities in the country and home to the largest dance community outside of New York City, the USF Dance program offers a rigorous course of study within the nation’s only Performing Arts and Social Justice (PASJ) major with a concentration or minor in dance.
+Supported by the University’s thriving liberal arts environment, our innovative program promotes technical and academic rigor, individual artistry, community engagement, and social action.

-The Performing Arts & Social Justice with a Dance Concentration is open to all USF students.
 Students learn how to combine their passion for studying dance with their desire to make a positive impact on their communities.
 The program is built around the belief that the performing arts are an integral part of social change.
-By connecting artistic practice with academic theory, providing many performance opportunities on campus stages, and taking students off-campus to engage in community-based artistic projects, the PASJ Dance Major gives students a robust tool-kit to use to achieve their future artistic and social goals.
+By connecting artistic practice with academic theory, providing many performance opportunities on campus stages, and taking students off-campus to engage in community-based artistic projects, the PASJ Dance major gives students a robust tool-kit to use to achieve their future artistic and social goals.